WestPeakResearch/WestPeakWebsite/src/content/Team/Luka-Roberts/index.md

 ---

 Luka is a first-year commerce student intending to specialize in finance.
-Luka is interested in capital markets because of its ever-changing nature that challenges him to continually learn and adapt.
-At WestPeak, Luka looks forward to acquiring the skills that will help him perform in this industry, as well as working collaboratively with other WestPeak members to create reports.
+Luka is interested in the capital markets because of its ever-changing nature that challenges him to continually learn and adapt.
+At WestPeak, Luka looks forward to acquiring the skills that will help him succeed in this industry, as well as working collaboratively with other WestPeak members to create reports.

 Outside of finance, Luka loves to read, play basketball, and work as a music producer.